 - Arrange the seasoned eggplant on the baking sheets.
 Bake for 30 minutes or until tender

-- Remove the baking sheet from the oven and very carefully fold the parchment paper around the eggplant, so it wraps it around all the pieces, to form a sealed package
+- Remove the baking sheet from the oven and very carefully fold the parchment paper around the eggplant, so it wraps it around all the pieces, to form a sealed package.
+Be careful it will be hot.

 - Let the eggplant sit for 20 minutes.
 This will allow the eggplant to soften further without drying it out